retaildevcrews/helium/README.md

-# Build a Web API reference application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or AKS.
+# Build a Web API reference application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or Azure Kubernetes Service (AKS)

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 This is a Web API reference application designed to "fork and code" with the following features:

-- Securely build, deploy and run an App Service (Web App for Containers) application
+- Securely build, deploy and run an Azure App Service (Web App for Containers) application
-- Securely build, deploy and run an Azure Kubernetes Service application
+- Securely build, deploy and run an Azure Kubernetes Service (AKS) application
 - Use Managed Identity to securely access resources
 - Securely store secrets in Key Vault
-- Securely build and deploy the Docker container from Container Registry or Azure DevOps
+- Securely build and deploy the Docker container from Azure Container Registry (ACR) or Azure DevOps
 - Connect to and query Cosmos DB
 - Automatically send telemetry and logs to Azure Monitor